phate24/treehouseOS/README.md

 Today's young generations are living in civilized cages when what they need is a **treehouse**.

 We don't deny the world we live in.
 Technology is here and it can be a beautiful thing.
-Our mission is to build a strong generation that revolves around three key `personas`:
+Our mission is to build a strong generation that revolves around three `personas`:

-`Explorer` - fostering curiosity about the world and respect for nature
++ `Explorer` - fostering curiosity about the world and respect for nature

-`Freethinker` - embracing first-principles thinking, critical analysis, and the courage to question what doesn't fit
++ `Freethinker` - embracing first-principles thinking, critical analysis, and the courage to question what doesn't fit

-`Creator` - understanding technology, reasoning, and programming
++ `Creator` - understanding technology, reasoning, and programming

 ## The Project
 **OS stands for Open School**